 Pottery made to order | repair and restoration studio in Southern Delaware

-Safely Removing Stain Crazing Lines and Discoloration From Porcelain on Pottery and China
+Safely Removing Stain Crazing Lines Discoloration or Soot From Porcelain on Pottery and China

 What are these stains or Discoloration on pottery?